AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 The users' accomplishment is the high priority for us.
 So there is a variety of helping features in the app (press the *Settings* button at the bottom right and then *Support*): you can see the FAQ section, report a bug, leave feedback, discuss your problems and suggestions on our forum, in social networks, or on GitHub, rate AdGuard VPN for iOS in the App Store and export logs.

 ![Support](https://cdn.adguard.com/public/Adguard/kb/vpn-ios-screenshots/support.png)

-## Unlimited version

-You can purchase a subscription of AdGuard VPN to get the unlimited version of the App.
-In the *Settings* choose *About license* and press the *Manage* button.
-You will be sent to the browser page where you can choose a monthly or a yearly payment plan.

-A subscription allows to have more benefits comparing to a free account:

-* 5 simultaneously connected devices *vs.* 2 devices

-* Unlimited traffic *vs.* 3 GB of traffic per month

-* No speed cap *vs.* 20 Mbit/sec speed limit

-* All locations *vs.* limited number of locations

-You can read more about the differences between a free and a paid version [in this arcticle](../general/free-and-full-versions.md).